-The Pingle School takes bullying very seriously and is proud of its anti-bullying work.
+The Pingle Academy takes bullying very seriously and is proud of its anti-bullying work.
 This is driven by the Anti-bullying Committee, a group involving students, teachers, support staff, governors and members of the community.

 The group develops strategies and monitors their progress.